ndkprd/ansible-bookstack-docker-setup/README.md

 ## Resolution

-Point your reverse-proxy towards <app-server>:6875 (if your reverse-proxy and bookstack-app are on different server), and you should be able to access your Bookstack instance using the URL you define in `app_url` variable in `roles/bookstack-docker-setup/vars/main.yaml` file.
+Point your reverse-proxy towards {{ app-server }}:6875 (if your reverse-proxy and bookstack-app are on different server), and you should be able to access your Bookstack instance using the URL you define in `app_url` variable in `roles/bookstack-docker-setup/vars/main.yaml` file.